dcc5235/EDM_JavaScript30/README.md

 # 30 Simple JavaScript Projects

-This is an index of small JavaScript projects - 1 project per day for 30 Days.
+This is an index of small JavaScript projects.

 ---